Wondering About Vortex Plus Air Fryers?

 When in Florence the Dude of Food loves Bar Porta Al Prato.

-exter Seen from the street, Bar Porta Al Prato looks like this corner building.
+Seen from the street, Bar Porta Al Prato looks like this corner building.
 Sitting quietly, this recently opened culinary beauty awaits your entrance, offering everything one could desire once you make your way through the doors and into the soul of this gem.
+I went daily.

 staff team

-pap pas The delicious wine comes from local vineyards that produce some excellent flavors.
-The homemade gelato is delicious and kid approved.
+The delicious wine comes from local vineyards that produce some excellent flavors.
+The homemade gelato is delicious and kid approved. (see photo below)

 off l1

-Located at Via Veio, 4 , near the San Giovanni metro station in Rome, Italy is the greatest beer and wine store around.
-The staff at Johnny’s OFF LICENSE are super knowledgable about the processes and tastes of their products and offer an awesome selection, especially beers.
+Located at Via Veio, 4, near the San Giovanni metro station in Rome is the greatest beer and wine store around.
+The staff at Johnny’s OFF LICENSE are super knowing about the processes and tastes of their products and offer an awesome selection, especially beers.

 You can drink on the streets in Rome, so you go in and buy yourself a coldie and simply enjoy it out front while talking with other beer professors.
 Much local knowledge can be learned from respectable folks at these street meetings, i.e. restaurant recommendations, train and bus info, etc.